Once you have completed the work of tapering (kokejun), the initial rise

 branches by cutting back).

-For reasons mentioned above, buds are very precious to bonsai making.
+Buds are very precious to bonsai making, as aforementioned.

 You can conduct branch pruning at any time other than summer or winter.